 There’s no spa on site, but therapists skilled in all manner of massages, reiki and reflexology can be summoned to your room on request.

 No matter how many Bear Grylls shows you’ve watched, you’ll need gear suited to great adventures.
 Pack smartly: light quick-drying layers (including a sweater and waterproof), gloves, sun-protection and boots made for walking, hiking and possibly llama-riding.

 The hotel’s satellite WiFi can be slow and cell reception is sketch-y, so expect to go a little off-the-grid.

-Over-5s are welcome.
-One extra bed (charged at 30 per cent of the adult rate for children aged 5–12; 50 per cent for those aged 13 and up) can be added to the Rectangular Suites.
+Over-10s are welcome.
+One extra bed (charged at 50 per cent of the adult rate for children aged 10-18) can be added to the Rectangular Suites, subject to availability.
 Private tours offer flexibility, and there’s a kids menu, too.

 Awasi Hotel group is officially carbon neutral – the forest areas protected and maintained by Awasi more than offset the emissions generated by the three lodges.
 Awasi Atacama uses exclusively Fairtrade ingredients and those acquired from ayllus: Andean farming communes; and they recycle conscientiously.